Sanseitō: Supporters

 According to Mina Okamura, a clinical psychologist and business psychology consultant, people who have been indifferent to politics and elections were interested in the keywords "anti-vaccine", "no mask", and "organic".
 Those policies were easy to catch on to by those who did not study politics.
 The Sanseitō voters on the whole do not think one's vote can change politics, but encourage political parties, which already exist, to try to do what they think is good.
 The speech of the party is emotionally rather than logically appealing.
 Therefore, they appeal to the sensibilities of the politically inexperienced and have increased their support.

 According to Japanese political analyst Hiroo Hagino, the party is supported by the younger population, who have become disappointed with politics centred on the elderly.
 According to a JNN survey, a higher proportion of young people voted for Sanseitō in the last election than other demographics.
 Some Liberal Democratic Party (LDP) officials expressed worry that they might lose votes because both parties have conservative policies.
 Most of the Sanseitō voters did not support the Kishida government.
+The appeal of Sanseitō among young people is partly linked to the social crisis Japan is currently experiencing.
+Growing inequality due to slowing growth since the 1990s and persistent inflation, which is eroding purchasing power, have dampened the hopes for the future of younger generations, many of whom do not have permanent jobs.